fabiogoma/ansible-vault/README.md

 Hi folks, welcome to my humble demo.

 I wrote this demo to show how you can get the benefit of ansible vault on your automation.
-What triggered me to build this demo was the lack of information available related to that subject.
+What triggered me to build this demo was the lack of information available related to this subject.
 The most popular demos I've seen, only shows you how to encrypt/decrypt your YAML files either by being prompted for the password or by storing your plain text password in a file or by hashing with something like base64 which is as secure as plain text.

 I'm assuming you are familiar with Ansible already, if you're not, I recommend you to read the [getting started tutorial](https://docs.ansible.com/ansible/latest/user_guide/intro_getting_started.html) first and do some hello world examples before you continue the reading.

-The most up to date Ansible Vault [Ansible Vault documentation](https://docs.ansible.com/ansible/latest/user_guide/vault.html) give you some examples of how to encrypt your YAML files by using a password prompt, or a plain text file OR the option we will do here, using a python script.
+The most up to date [Ansible Vault documentation](https://docs.ansible.com/ansible/latest/user_guide/vault.html) gives you some examples of how to encrypt your YAML files by using a password prompt, or a plain text file **OR** the option we will do here, using Python scripts.
 What Ansible docs does not show you, is how to build your python script to encrypt/decrypt your files.

 What you are about to see here is a way to encrypt your ansible vault password using your already in place SSH symetric keys (.ssh/id_rsa and .ssh/id_rsa.pub).
 If you are not familiar with this concept, I'll give a brief overview, but I recommend you to read about it.
 [Here is a good example of how it works and how to manually set it up](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/deployment_guide/s2-ssh-configuration-keypairs)

 SSH keys are commonly used by all major public cloud providers.
 The way it work is pretty straight forward, you basically have a pair of keys where one is a private key and the other is a public key.
-The private key, as you might think, should never in any circunstance be shared or stored in any public place.
+The private key, as you might think, should never in any circunstances be shared or stored in any public place.
 The public key is the one you share among your hosts to authenticate using keys instead of passwords.

-In this demo the concept will be quite similar, we have two python scripts, one to encrypt your password (Using the public key) and the other to decrypt the key (Private key).
+In this demo the concept will be quite similar, we have two Python scripts, one to encrypt your password (Using the public key) and the other to decrypt the key (Private key).

 ![alt text](./images/encrypt-decrypt.png "Encrypt/Decrypt")

 >HINT: Don't get confused here, when using keys to authenticate, you hold the private key on your machine and spread the public key across the servers.
-The idea here is to encrypt a password, send it to a server where your playbook will be triggered and make sure only the server who holds the private key can open your encrypted file.
+The idea here is to encrypt a password, send it to a server where your playbook will be triggered and make sure only the server that holds the private key can open your encrypted file.

 Encrypt your password
 ---------------------

 Using this Python script you can encrypt any text you like, after run this script you will be prompted for a password.
 The password will then be encrypted using the local public key (.ssh/id_rsa.pub) and saved to a file (/.ssh/.secret.txt).

 ```python
 #!/bin/python